René Vilatte: Stephen Kaminski

 Kaminski was born in West Prussia.
 According to Wacław Kruszka in Historya Polska w Ameryce, Kaminski did not attend any college, but learned how to play the organ from a local organist.
 After leaving the army, he forged official documents for which he received a two-year prison term.
 Upon his release, he emigrated to the United States where he clung to various priests as an organist.
 He felt called to the religious life and joined the Franciscan order in Pulaski, Wisconsin, but was expelled and moved to Manitowoc, Wisconsin, where he worked in various menial jobs.
 He was organist at the independent Sweetest Heart of Mary Church in Detroit, Michigan (which Vilatte consecrated in 1893) but later quarreled with and wrote in newspapers against the pastor, Dominic Hippolytus Kolasinski, and left.

 When Vilatte visited Kolaszewski, his vicar general, in Cleveland, Ohio, to dedicate the Immaculate Heart of Mary Church building and cemetery on August 18, 1894, he ordained Kaminski.
 The dedication ceremonies were marred by a riot, caused by protesters in the streets, that included a stabbing and shooting.

-In 1895, Kaminski and a faction of his adherents occupied the Polish parish church of St. Paul, a Roman Catholic church of the Diocese of Omaha in South Omaha, Nebraska, where he conducted devotion "in his own way".
+In 1895, Kaminski and a faction of his adherents occupied the Polish parish church of St. Paul, a Catholic church of the Diocese of Omaha in South Omaha, Nebraska, where he conducted devotion "in his own way".
 Kaminski wounded a man and then shot at the altar to create the impression that he had also been shot at.
 Later that month, Kaminski was called "a Polish nationalist who posed as a priest" by Elia W. Peattie, in the Omaha World-Herald.
 She wrote that he "barricaded himself in the sanctuary and used firearms to retain control, wounding Xavier Dargaczewski and Frank Kraycki."
 Peattie quoted in her article: "The priest, he say: 'I never leave this town till I see the bare bones of this church!'
 And he is seein' 'em!"
 It was rumored he started the fire that burned the church, at the end of that month, to a pile of rubble and ashes; Kaminski's faction damaged fire hydrants so there was no way to extinguish the fire.
 Kaminski was arrested.